Ronda Rousey Beats Alexa Bliss, Wins Raw Women's Title at WWE SummerSlam 2018

 The Miami Herald's Scott Fishman noted Rousey is the first woman to be a champion in WWE and UFC.

-Rousey got her first opportunity at the title against Nia Jax at Money in the Bank on June 17, but the opportunistic Bliss interrupted.
+She got her first opportunity at the title against Nia Jax at Money in the Bank on June 17, but the opportunistic Bliss interrupted.

 After winning the Money in the Bank contract earlier in the night, Bliss prevented Rousey from making Jax tap or pass out and then beat The Irresistible Force to win the title for the third time.